thorbert-anson-shi/sea-salon/README.md

 Check out the deployed project on the link down below:
 https://sea-salon-psi.vercel.app/

-For completeness' sake, here are the environment variables of the project:
+As per the technical challenge's requirements, here are the environment variables of the project that would otherwise not be pushed onto the repo:
 DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"

 POSTGRES_DATABASE="verceldb"